 Macalester College is committed to developing and implementing procedures to assist students with disabilities during an emergency.
-However, students must create their own personal emergency plan that addresses their needs before and during an evacuation.
+Students should create their own personal emergency plan based on their individual needs that addresses specific action before and during an evacuation.

 Pre-emergency Preparedness by the Student with a Disability

 All students, faculty, and staff are automatically provided emergency and safety notifications through the RAVE system:

 If you are a student with a disability and are concerned about your ability to safely evacuate in an emergency, you should:

 - Discuss your concerns and options with Disability Services.
 We can assist you in developing a plan to meet your needs in case of an emergency and include appropriate campus partners in that support.

 - Bring to the attention of your faculty members, employers, coaches, and roommates the extent of the assistance you may need in case of an emergency.
 It is your responsibility to make your needs known.

 - Become familiar with all emergency exits and evacuation routes in the buildings you frequent.

 - Identify people willing to serve as an emergency “buddy.”
 A buddy could be a classmate, class instructor, supervisor, roommate, co-worker or any individual who could be in the vicinity during a potential emergency.
 The buddy should be familiar with your needed assistance in advance of an emergency.
 The buddy will assist individuals in arriving at all evacuation areas, and a stay with you until the emergency has expired.

 - If you have difficulty speaking loudly, or have a voice/speech impairment, you should carry a whistle, or have other means of attracting attention from others.